gdhinakaran/AI-Models/README.md

 # AI Models – Learning & Experiments

-This repository contains learning projects, experiments, and prototypes created as part of my AI training journey (including *Build for Andrew*).
+This repository contains learning projects, experiments, and prototypes created as part of my AI training journey.

 The goal of this repo is to:
 - Learn by building small, concrete projects